aryavorskiy/AtmosphericTurbulenceSimulator.jl/README.md

 ## Notes

-This toolchain utilizes Julia's multi-threading capabilities; add more threads by starting Julia with `-t N`, where `N` is the number of threads.
+This toolchain utilizes Julia's multi-threading capabilities; add more threads by launching Julia with `julia --threads=N`, where `N` is the number of threads you want.
+You can set `N=auto` to use all available CPU threads.

 To enable CUDA (or other GPU backends), import the respective packages (e.g., `CUDA.jl`) and add `deviceadapter=CuArray` (or other device array type) to the `simulate_images` function call.
 As of version 0.1, only [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) is tested for compatibility, feel free to open an issue if you encounter problems with other backends.